 If you update your estate plan, we recommend that you also update your final instructions and Will with the addresses and phone numbers of beneficiaries, trustees, executors and others mentioned in estate planning documents.

 GIVING YOU PEACE OF MIND

 Knowing that you have planned for the inevitable brings peace of mind.
 Taking care of your personal business is a gift to your loved ones who will not have to go through the rigors of probate or try to determine what your wishes might have been pertaining to the care of your children, distribution of assets, or division of property.
 Furthermore, you can decide, ahead of time, wishes for charitable gifting, legacy planning, business succession, and designation of personal artifacts.
 Our experienced attorneys will walk you through all the possible considerations.

 TAKING CARE OF YOURSELF AND EASING THE BURDEN ON FAMILY & FRIENDS

 You can also take care of yourself through the establishment of healthcare directives which provides instructions if you become incapacitated.
 Medical crisis and end-of-life care is an emotional and traumatic time for loved ones.
 Healthcare directives can help ease the difficulty for those you trust to make decisions on your behalf and which following your wishes.

-While we may not be able to address every aspect of an estate plan, being located within the Collaborative Alliance group of practitioners, we have access to experts who can assist with all aspects of your estate planning and administration needs.
+Estate plans can vary from simple to complex.
+Baker Vicchiollo Law offices are located within the Collaborative Alliance group of practitioners, giving us access to experts who can assist with all aspects of your estate planning and estate administration needs.